Setup FAQ

 .
 To connect with SSH from a command line, run:

-If your Raspberry Pi cannot be found, use a tool like Angry IP scanner to figure out the IP address of your Raspberry Pi.
+If your Raspberry Pi cannot be found, use a tool like to figure out the IP address of your Raspberry Pi.
 Alternative, check your router's DHCP lease table.
 Then you can connect via ssh pi@<ip_address>

 .